Jehops/swm-maildir-modeline/README.md

 # `swm-freebsd-zfs-modeline`

 Put %m in your StumpWM mode-line format string (*screen-mode-line-format*) to show the number of new messages in a mailder folder.
-You need ssh access to the remote host with key-based authentication setup.
+If the maildir folder is remote, you will need ssh access to the remote host with key-based authentication set up.

 In addition to the lisp code, there is a small Bourne shell script, ml_mail.sh.
 Make sure this script is executable by the user running StumpWM and within the